Canunda Wind Farm, Lake Bonney, Australia

 The 16km Wind Farm Distribution Line transports the generated electricity, mainly alongside roadside verges, to a nearby substation at Snuggery.
 The distribution line traverses mostly roadside verges, avoiding areas of environmental sensitivity along the route.

-Vestas supplied 2MW turbines
+Vestas supplied the turbines

 Vestas received the €45m contract to supply the Stage 1 turbines.
 These have a remote monitoring system, together with an underground electrical cable network, access tracks, crane hardstandings, wind monitoring masts, a 33kV double-circuit distribution line, small switchgear buildings and appropriate site signs.

-Vestas' three-bladed pitch regulated machines have rotor and nacelle mounted on a cylindrical steel tower.
-Each turbine consists of a 67m high tower and 40m long blades, and hence are 107m in height to the tip of the blade.
-These wind turbines rotate at speeds between 9 rpm and 19 rpm, depending on the wind speed.
+These wind turbines rotate at speeds between 10.5 rpm and 24.4rpm, depending on the wind speed.
 The stop wind speed is 25m/s (there is an air brake with three separate pitch cylinders).
 Microprocessor-based monitoring of all turbine functions gives the option of remote monitoring.
 Output regulation and optimisation uses OptiSpeed™ with OptiTip® pitch regulation.
-Stage 2 has fifty three Vestas V90 3-MW turbines.
+Stage 2 has 53 Vestas V90 3-MW turbines.
 They have a 78m steel tower, with 90m rotor diameter and 44m blade length.

 Major international suppliers